cortesi/godo/README.md

 **Fast parallel sandboxes for any Git project**

-`godo` spins up isolated, copy‑on‑write workspaces (`clonetree` + `git worktree`) so you can run tests, AI code generators, or one‑off tools in parallel without touching your main working copy.
+`godo` spins up fast copy‑on‑write sandboxes (`clonetree` + `git worktree`) so you can run tests, AI code generators, or one‑off tools in parallel without touching your main working copy.
+Copy-on-write means the sandboxes take no extra space, and non-tracked assets like NPM directories or Rust target directories are also cloned quickly.
 When the task finishes, changes are committed to a branch you can merge whenever you like.

 ---